sarahtanja/lab-book/_posts/2023-02-13-protocol-dna-rna-extraction.md

 5. Spray `RNase away`on gloves and rub hands together

+### Arrange Lab Bench

+This extraction protocol can be split into two main phases: 1. lysing and 2. purification.
+I setup the lab bench with each phase occupying a station on the bench, with materials used in each phase arranged accordingly.
+Make sure you have trash, pipette disposal, and waste disposal containers within easy reach of the workstation.

+Lysing Station

+- liquid nitrogen dewer
+- dry-ice bucket with samples

+- mortars & pestles
+- Mortexer

+Purification Station

+- centrifuge
+- microcentrifuge tube racks

 ### Label Tubes

 The samples originate from their 1.5mL cryo-vials, which are labelled with their cryo_id.
-Since it's important to keep track of which samples were extracted using the same kit, the same reagents, the same day, etc.  for batch effects, I will use extraction IDs (extr1, extr2, extr3 , etc.) to label samples that were processed together.
+Since it's important to keep track of which samples were extracted using the same kit, the same reagents, the same day, etc.  for batch effects, I use extraction IDs (extr1, extr2, extr3 , etc.) to label samples that were processed together.

 Each sample will need the following  7 tubes labelled:

 ![label-7-tubes-diagram]({{ site.url }}{{ site.baseurl }}/assets/images/label-tube-diagram.jpeg)

+You can also label an additional qubit tube if you are moving straight from extraction to quantification.

+>  Only thin-wall, clear 0.5 mL PCR tubes are appropriate for use in the Qubit® fluorometer.
+Acceptable tubes include **[Qubit® assay tubes](https://www.thermofisher.com/order/catalog/product/Q32856?gclid=CjwKCAjwuqiiBhBtEiwATgvixAYKxw1FwdqIxIiPSxZ-ngW738s6bl94L2cdLCFjXfosHgMX1hyAShoCv9cQAvD_BwE&ef_id=CjwKCAjwuqiiBhBtEiwATgvixAYKxw1FwdqIxIiPSxZ-ngW738s6bl94L2cdLCFjXfosHgMX1hyAShoCv9cQAvD_BwE:G:s&s_kwcid=AL!3652!3!529745253294!p!!g!!qubit%20tubes!7851124045!80648205054&cid=bid_pca_aqb_r01_co_cp1359_pjt0000_bid00000_0se_gaw_bt_pur_con) (Invitrogen Cat.** **no.** **Q32856, 500 tubes) or [Axygen PCR-05-C tubes](https://us.vwr.com/store/product?keyword=10011-830)(VWR, part number 10011-830)**.

+The qubit tube should only be labelled on the top; the sides should be clear so that the qubit fluorescence can be  read without impedance.

-The intermediate tubes should be labelled with the `cryo_id` & `extraction_id` , such as: `1Ea extr1`
+The intermediate tubes and qubit tubes should be labelled with the `cryo_id` & `extraction_id` , such as: `1Ea extr1`.

 The **FINAL** tubes should be labelled with `cryo_id`, `DNA/RNA`, `extraction_id`, `date (ddMMMyy)`, & `initials`, such as:

 ```